influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/influxdb-schema/measurementtagkeys.md

 ## Parameters

 ### bucket
-The bucket from which to return tag keys for a specific measurement.
+Bucket to return tag keys from for a specific measurement.

 _**Data type:** String_

 ### measurement
-The measurement from which to return tag keys.
+Measurement to return tag keys from.

 _**Data type:** String_